-Often you have to reach out and pull on holds far away from your body.
-If you are not used to it, strong enough or rest too little, you are prone to develop a troubling infraspinatus.
+Often you reach out and pull on holds far away from your body.
+If you are not used to it, are strong enough or rest too little, you are prone to develop a troubling infraspinatus.

-Furthermore games where you have to serve or throw a ball are quite stressing for this muscle.
+Furthermore, games where you serve or throw a ball are stressing for this muscle.

-This is because you have to raise your arm and bring it behind your body to prepare for the serve or throw – outward rotation –.
+This is because you raise your arm and bring it behind your body to prepare for the serve or throw – outward rotation –.